310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 Everyone's like that, it's not just you… Takamine.

-Everyone, *everyone*, gets carried into situations they don't expect throughout their life, and everyone complains, *"Why is this happening?!"*
+Everyone, *everyone*, gets carried into situations they don't expect throughout their life, and everyone complains, *“Why is this happening?!”*

 Everyone worries about their own lives, struggling, and causing trouble to those around them.
 {% endbubble %}